GPAI · AI Office · provider obligations

 FAQEU

-Drawing-up a General-Purpose AI Code of Practice
+Drafting a General-Purpose AI Code of Practice

-The General-Purpose AI Code of Practice was developed through an inclusive process involving over 1000 participants from industry, civil society, and authorities.
-It helps providers comply with the AI Act's requirements for safety, transparency, and copyright.
+The General-Purpose AI Code of Practice was developed through an inclusive process with over 1000 participants from industry, civil society and authorities.
+It helps providers comply with the AI Act's requirements for safety, transparency and copyright.
 The code is voluntary and will be applied from August 2025.

 Source: European Commission / AI Office